saypop/courier-kata/README.md

 ### Task 5 Challenges

 Phew!
-That was challenging but I like my solution.
+That was challenging but I like my solution, it took another 40 minutes of coding to complete.
 It wasn't messy like I had thought it could be, I avoided using embedded loops and did things efficiently.
 The new class makes a lot of sense to me, it has a few methods that could be merged but ultimately it does a single thing and returns a single variable.

 ## Notes